 The Sea Harrier was crucial to the UK in the 1982 Air War in South America.

 One cannot speak of Margaret Thatcher, who passed away on Apr.
-8, 2013, without mentioning the 1982 Falklands – Malvinas a war that the UK was able to win thanks to a revolutionary airplane: the Harrier.
+8, 2013, without mentioning the 1982 Falklands – Malvinas conflict, a war that the UK was able to win thanks to a revolutionary airplane: the Harrier.

 The origins of the “Jump Jet” date back to the Cold War.